shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/02-Introuction to HTML/Readme.md

 Some commonly used semantic HTML tags include:

-`<header>`: Defines the top section of a page or a section of a page.
+`<header>`: Defines the top section of a page or a section of a page. <br>
-`<nav>`: Defines a section for navigation links.
+`<nav>`: Defines a section for navigation links. <br>
-`<article>`: Defines a self-contained section of content, such as a blog post or news article.
+`<article>`: Defines a self-contained section of content, such as a blog post or news article.<br>
-`<section>`: Defines a generic section of content.
+`<section>`: Defines a generic section of content.<br>
-`<aside>`: Defines content that is tangentially related to the main content of the page, such as a sidebar.
+`<aside>`: Defines content that is tangentially related to the main content of the page, such as a sidebar. <br>
-`<footer>`: Defines the bottom section of a page or a section of a page.
+`<footer>`: Defines the bottom section of a page or a section of a page. <br>
-By using semantic HTML tags appropriately, developers can create web pages that are more accessible, more easily understood by search engines, and more maintainable over time.
+By using semantic HTML tags appropriately, developers can create web pages that are more accessible, more easily understood by search engines, and more maintainable over time. <br>

 ## Example of using semantic HTML